The Services I Offer

 I've helped a number of authors improve their work (see testimonials below), and done appraisals of manuscripts for small publishers and independent authors.
 I've been a member of the Society for Editors and Proofreaders, and undertaken one of the Publishing Training Centre courses.
 My bookshelf is crammed with style guides, dictionaries, books on writing and copy-editing, Hart's Rules etc. Yes, I really do read all this stuff for pleasure!
-I'm an active member of professional organisations such as the Horror Writers Association and the Alliance of Independent Authors.
+I'm also involved with professional organisations such as the Horror Writers Association and the Alliance of Independent Authors.
 I have also judged writing competitions such as the BBC’s 500 Words, and chaired a jury in the Bram Stoker Awards.
 In recent years I have done creative writing teaching and one-to-one fiction support, for example as part of the High Street Multiverse project in Dumfries, or my WRITE! sessions.

 See all my blog posts about writing, such as 13 Tips For Writers, or Dear New Author.
-I also occasionally cover topics related to publishing and promotion.
 I also recommend reading my article Ways To Polish Your Manuscript (with tips on self-editing prior to sending work to an editor), and Tips For Working With Editors (advice that can save you time and money, and help find an editor that is a better fit for your work).

 Lastly: I won't beat around the bush.
 I'll tell you when things aren't working, and suggest ways to improve them.